Research Design and Method Selection SPS4003

 Recommended: the current Junior Honours cross SSPS course: Quantitative Methods in the Social Sciences (using codes: CEES3027; CEES4073; POLITIC3018; POLITIC4137; PUBPOL3010; PUBPOL4137; SOCIO3021; SOCIO4095)

-The essay component will be a critical review of a research proposal drafted by the instructor for the purpose of the course.
+The essay component will be a critical review of a research proposal drafted by the instructor for the purpose of the course (40% of final mark).
 Students will be required to comment on the feasibility of the question, logic of the hypothesis/expectations, breadth of the literature review/background research, method selection for data collection and analysis, and presentation of preliminary findings/conclusions.

-The final for the course will be a research proposal project submitted by the student.
-The proposal will be comprised of: an introduction; literature review; proposed research method including why it was selected, its strengths and limitation, and potential areas for concern; data collection method/sources; expected results; and a conclusion
+The final for the course will be a research proposal project submitted by the student (40% of final mark).
+The proposal will be comprised of: an introduction; literature review; proposed research method including why it was selected, its strengths and limitation, and potential areas for concern; data collection method/sources; expected results; and a conclusion.

 Main Assessment In: December